 - All ASU graduate and undergraduate academic programs are fully accredited by the Higher Learning Commission.
 Thunderbird is also accredited by the Association to Advance Collegiate Schools of Business (AACSB, the accrediting association for schools of business).

 DHGE students have access to 3,000 free Regus workplaces

-Co-created by one of the largest not-for-profit healthcare systems in the U.S.
+Co-developed with the largest not-for-profit healthcare provider in the U.S.

 About the University

 Thunderbird School of Global Management is the vanguard of global leadership, management, and business education for the Fourth Industrial Revolution.
 They prepare future-ready leaders, managers, entrepreneurs and intrapreneurs across the private and public sectors who advance inclusive and sustainable prosperity worldwide.

 Thunderbird School of Global Management is a unit of the Arizona State University Knowledge Enterprise.
 Combined, they hold numerous rankings such as a No. 1 Master's in Management from the Times Higher Education/Wall Street Journal Business Schools Report 2019; No. 1 for Public University of Choice for International Students (ASU) in the 2018 Open Doors Report by the Institute of International Education; No. 1 for Most Innovative School in the U.S. (ASU) in the U.S. News & World Report for five years in succession (2016–2020); and No. 1 for Internationalism of Alumni; among others.